 Jacqueline (Jackie) Reed is an entertainment writer, coffee connoisseur, and music junkie.
 She is also a full time communications student at George Mason University.
-She currently hosts interviews with local/independent musicians for WGMU Radio, and updates the local events calendar for Made in the District.
-Currently located in the D.C. area, she plans on moving to LA or NYC upon graduation to pursue writing in public relations, marketing, and music media platforms.
+On campus, she currently hosts interviews with local/independent musicians for WGMU Radio and runs social media campaigns for Social Action & Integrative Learning.
+Currently located in the D.C. area, she plans on writing in public relations, marketing, and music media platforms.

 Jackie has served as a show producer at WGMU.
 She has grown as a broadcaster in her many semesters at George Mason.
 I admire Jackie’s discipline in desiring to produce quality broadcasts.
 She is a diligent, hard worker.
 I admire this quality in her.
 She works well with staff as well.
 Jackie is quite the excellent student and employee!